DonThompson/FradBot/README.md

 Project Settings -> C++ -> General - Additional Include Directories should point to ../sc2api-precompiled/include  (or wherever you load these files)
 Project Settings -> Linker -> General - Additional Library Directories should point to ../sc2api-precompiled/lib  (or wherever you load these files)

-NOTE:  pdb files are not included with precompiled libs, you will get a pile of warnings compiling in debug mode.

 # Running the bot